Pandemonium of silence

 “There’s lots of opportunity and, you know, if the current BlackBerries aren’t acceptable to your mother, hopefully the next ones will,” Lazaridis said.

-The interaction was striking in light of a recent research note written by 15-year-old Matthew Robson, an intern at Morgan Stanley, on “How Teenagers Consume Media,” which caused a stir after it was published by the bank. http://vasifabbas.wordpress.com/2009/07/15/15-year-old-boy-causes-frenzy-in-the-mediamarketing-industry/
+The interaction was striking in light of a recent research note written by 15-year-old Matthew Robson, an intern at Morgan Stanley, on “How Teenagers Consume Media,” which caused a stir after it was published by the bank. https://vasifabbas.wordpress.com/2009/07/15/15-year-old-boy-causes-frenzy-in-the-mediamarketing-industry/

 At the otherwise uneventful shareholder meeting, RIM said it was advancing its campaign to win over more people to its devices, which includes sponsorship of the U2 360 Tour by one of the world’s most popular rock bands ever.